-In our constant quest to improve and preserve our health, especially with the arrival of colder days, we are often confronted with the familiar seasonal ailments of the flu and the common cold.
-Although they are common ailments, they can cause considerable disruption to our daily lives, especially in winter.
+In our constant quest to improve and preserve our health in winter, we are often confronted with the familiar seasonal ailments of the flu and the common cold.
+Although they are common ailments, they can cause considerable disruption to our daily lives, particularly in winter.

 Fortunately, beyond conventional medicines, there are a myriad of effective natural remedies to combat them.
 These often underestimated alternatives not only offer relief from symptoms, but also naturally boost our immune system.

-Understanding the difference between the flu and a flu infection is essential.
+Understanding the difference between the flu and an influenza infection is essential.
 While the flu manifests itself with brutal symptoms such as muscle aches, high fever and headaches, a flu infection is often less intense and shorter-lasting.
 Knowing these distinctions can help you choose the most appropriate treatment.

 Influenza is one of the most common infectious diseases.
 Influenza is a highly contagious acute respiratory infectious disease caused by viruses of the Influenza genus.
 It evolves in epidemics, which can be worldwide when the virus responsible infects people who have never encountered it before.
 This is known as a pandemic.

-Seasonal influenza occurs between November and April in the Northern Hemisphere, and from April to September in the Southern Hemisphere.
+Seasonal flu occurs between November and April in the Northern Hemisphere, and from April to September in the Southern Hemisphere.
 In tropical countries, the Influenza virus circulates all year round.

 Seasonal flu is a viral infection that can be diagnosed during a simple consultation with a general practitioner.
 In the event of complications, further tests may be carried out.